Grade Two | YMOH Curriculum

 - The Prophet Muhammad (peace and blessings be upon him) as a Shepherd

 - The Prophet Muhammad (peace and blessings be upon him): the Truthful and the Trustworthy)

 - The Prophet Muhammad (peace and blessings be upon him) and his household

 - The First Migration to Abyssinia (Ethiopia)

 (According to authentic sources there were twenty nine scribes, the most renowned among whom were the four Caliphs: Abu Bakr Siddiqi, Umar ibn Al Khattab, Uthman ibn Affawan, Ali ibn Abi Thalib.
-Other companions included Aban bin Saeed bin al Aase,Khalid bin sa'eed bin al Aase, Khalid bin al Walid, Abdullah bin Sa'ad bin abi as Sarh, Amir bin Fuhairah, Abdullah bin Zaid bin Abdu Rabbihi, Al Aala'a bin al Hadrami, Muhammed biin Maslamah bin Jurais, Mu'awiyyah bin abi Sufyan, Al Mughirah bin Shu'bah (r.a).
+Other companions included Aban bin Saeed bin al Aase,Khalid bin sa'eed bin al Aase, Khalid bin al Walid, Abdullah bin Sa'ad bin abi as Sarh, Amir bin Fuhairah, Abdullah bin Zaid bin Abdu Rabbihi, Al Aala'a bin al Hadrami, Muhammed bin Maslamah bin Jurais, Mu'awiyyah bin abi Sufyan, Al Mughirah bin Shu'bah (May Allah be pleased with them).
 (Ref.
 Ibn Katheer in his book ' Al bidayah wan Nihayaah'))

-Character Education: Adab is integrated into the entire program.
-Students will study the Sunnah of the prophet (peace and blessings be upon him) starting with Ikhlas, good intention, saying Bismillah, praising Allah and memorizing a list of supplications each year (Please refer to the YMOH Supplication book).
+Character Education (Tahtheeb Al-Nafs): Tahtheeb Al-Nafs is integrated into the entire program.
+Students will learn about the Sunnah of the Prophet (peace and blessings be upon him) starting with Ikhlas (good intentions), saying Bismillah, praising Allah and memorizing a list of supplications each year.

 Explanation and benefits: